Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 In 2001, she became interested in environmental campaigns and, in particular, anomalies between fact and perception regarding the health of coastal river systems and the Great Barrier Reef.

 In 2003, she signed a three year contract with the Institute of Public Affairs (IPA) to work on Murray River issues.
-Her monograph ‘Myth and the Murray: Measuring the Real State of the River Environment’ is of enduring relevant and was published within the first six months of that appointment.
+Her monograph ‘Myth and the Murray: Measuring the Real State of the River Environment’ is of enduring relevance and was published within the first six months of that appointment.
 Dr Marohasy has not worked for the IPA since late 2008.

 During the recent drought in the Murray Darling she campaigned for 7.6 kms of concrete barrage separating the Murray’s Mouth and Coorong from the terminal coastal lakes, also known as the Lower Lakes, to be opened.
 She is appalled that both sides of Australian politics have policies that prevent the restoration of the Murray River’s estuary.